Luther Simjian: Yale and early inventions

 Simjian began working as a technician at the Yale School of Medicine in a work-study position at the photography lab.
 While initially having been inclined to pursue medical education, he eventually decided to pursue photography.
 In his position of a medical photographer, Simjian "took pictures of specimens, made lantern slides for doctors, and showed the slides for class lectures."
-In 1928 Simjian founded and became the first director of the photography department at the Yale School of Medicine.
-He headed it until 1934.
-After resigning from Yale in 1934, he moved to New York City and took courses at Columbia University "that he felt would be useful in the promotion of his inventions, focusing on business education, writing, and international banking."
+In 1928 Simjian founded and became the first director of the photography department at the Yale School of Medicine, which he headed until 1934.
+After resigning from Yale, he moved to New York City and took courses at Columbia University "that he felt would be useful in the promotion of his inventions, focusing on business education, writing, and international banking."

 Self-photographing and self-focusing camera

-Simjian's interest in portrait photography led to him inventing a self-photographing (PhotoReflex) camera.
+Simjian's interest in portrait photography led to him inventing a self-photographing camera (PhotoReflex).
 He was inspired to invent it from his unhappiness with the repetitive nature of yearbook portraits.
 In 1929 he applied for patent for the "Pose-reflecting system for photographic apparatus."
 It was covered early on by the Popular Science magazine in 1929.
 It allowed the "subject to look into a mirror and see the framed pose the camera would take."
 To manufacture the new product, Simjian collaborated with Sperry Gyroscope to set up PhotoReflex, a company named after the camera itself.
 In 1931 the camera was introduced at the Wanamaker's department store in New York City contained within a portrait cabinet.
 Within the booth, people could see the "reflexive production of images of the self in real time."
 It was widely covered in the press at the time.

 The self-photographing camera led to the invention of the autofocus (self-focusing) camera by Simjian.
 He applied for patent in June 1931 and was granted one for the "Self-focusing camera" in July 1932.
 It "changed the whole photography industry," but he did not "receive much money for his autofocusing invention, but he did get publicity.
 He eventually sold the rights to the PhotoReflex camera and name but reserved the rights to use the technology for non-photographic applications."